 We can also help clients attain parole in the first instance.
 Do you have a loved one who keeps getting “flopped” on parole?
 We offer a robust consulting service geared toward avoiding another flop and getting your loved one home on parole.

 Finally, let’s say that you’ve been granted parole, but the prosecutor objects and tries to appeal that decision.
 We can help you oppose the prosecutor’s appeal and keep your parole.
-Our law firm has successfully opposed parole appeals and secured their client’s freedom.
+Our law firm has successfully opposed prosecutor parole appeals and secured our client’s freedom.

 If you have a criminal record, you probably already know that it can make it difficult to find work, housing, and even travel out of the country.
 And then there’s the stigma of being branded a “criminal,” even decades after you committed your crime.